-- As grey box testing is a combination of the black box and white box testing, it provides the best of both worlds i.e. benefits of both the testing techniques.
+- As grey box testing is a combination of black box and white box testing, it provides the best of both worlds i.e. benefits of both the testing techniques.

 - Knowledge of the internal mechanisms of the system helps the tester to design test scenarios more extensively.

-- For grey box testing, functional specifications and other design documents are used; it does not need the use of the source code which helps in keeping the source code safe from any disruptive changes.
+- For grey box testing, functional specifications and other design documents are used.
+It does not need the use of the source code which helps in keeping the source code safe from any disruptive changes.

-- Even with the partial understanding of the code, testers conduct grey box testing from the end user’s perspective.
+- Even with a partial understanding of the code, testers conduct grey box testing from the end user’s perspective.
 This helps in identifying any issues that the developers might have missed during unit testing.

 - Even without high-level programming skills, the testers can perform this testing.

-- Grey box testing is platform and language independent.
+- It is platform and language-independent.